Morgul/squad-builder/docs/data_structure.md

     4. Right Bank
     5. Right Turn
     6. Koiogran Turn (180 degree)
+    7. Left Segnor’s Loop
+    8. Right Segnor’s Loop

 The possible values are `null` (or anything falsey), `'red'`, `'white'`, or `'green'`, representing the difficulty of the maneuver.
-This format can easily be extended in the future if new maneuvers are added to the game (or if you wish to store _Star Trek: Attack Wing_ data), simply by defining new columns after the original 6.
+This format can easily be extended in the future if new maneuvers are added to the game (or if you wish to store _Star Trek: Attack Wing_ data), simply by defining new columns after the original 8.

 There is a single special case: 0 speed maneuvers.
 To date, the only valid maneuver with 0 speed is the 'stationary' maneuver.
 This is considered a `Forward` maneuver, for the purposes of storage.